pypa/setuptools/changelog.d/1988-change.rst

-Deprecated the ``bdist_rom`` command.
+Deprecated the ``bdist_rpm`` command.
 Binary packages should be built as wheels instead.
 -- by :user:`hugovk`